ch1n3du/pico-typechecker/README.md

 # pico-typechecker

-This is a smol project I'm messing around with.
+This is a smol project I'm messing around with,
 I've been thinking about how typecheckers work and what better way to learn about typecheckers than to write one.

-Also I've been meaning to learn [Chumsky](https://github.com/zesterer/chumsky).
+The code for the typechecker is in [typechecker.rs](src/typechecker.rs).

 ## Goals